liborty/TokenCrypt/README.md

 There are two command line interface (CLI) bash scripts that do most of the work and automate the whole process:

-### `ncrpt [-b][-c][-h][-q][-r][-u][-v][-x][-z] indir keydir outdir`
+### `ncrpt [options] indir keydir outdir`

 The long options introduced by `--` are also recognised.
 The options explained:

     -b --b64 test for base64 files,
     -c --clean up the archive and the keys,
     -h --help,
-    -q --quiet suppress the final report,
+    -q --quiet, suppress the final report,
-    -r --recurse descend into subdirectories,
+    -r --recurse, descend into subdirectories,
     -u --update an existing archive and keys,
     -v --verbose information on compressing each file -x --hex test for hexadecimal files,
     -z --zstd compression to be used instead of lzma.

 When `-u` option is not given, then by default a new archive is created.
 Option `-c` only makes sense in combination with `-u`.
-It will do nothing for a new archive.
+It can do nothing for a brand new archive.

-The tests for hexadecimal `-x` and base64 `-b` files only need to be selected when the input directory likely contains such files.
-They are quick, as they usually fail after reading only a few bytes (of the wrong type of file).
-When omitted by mistake, then everything will still work, only the default compression of these files will take up more space than was strictly necessary.
+The tests for hexadecimal `-x` and base64 `-b` files should only be specified when the input directory likely contains such files.
+Even though these tests are relatively fast, as they usually fail after reading only a few bytes (of the wrong type of file).
+When omitted by mistake, then everything will still work, only the default compression of these types of files will take up more space than was strictly necessary.

 The last three arguments are mandatory: the input directory, the keys directory and the encrypted directory.
 Both output directories (`keydir` and `outdir`) will mirror `indir` in their structure and file names; `keydir` will hold the keys and `outdir` will hold the encrypted files.